bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ### Stream encoder explained
 Now we are going to use the http-in node together with the node-red-contrib-multipart-stream-encoder node.

 In some cases we want very fast a lot of data.
-For example we want to get fast images from our IP camera, to make sure we have a fluent video.  *That is not possible with the above mechanism*, since we would have to wait all the time:
+For example we want to get N camera images per second from our Node-Red flow, to make sure we can display fluent video.  *That is not possible with the above mechanism*, since we would have to wait all the time:
 1. Ask image 1
 1. Wait for image 1
 1. Ask image 2